taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"Finished loading...'Planetside Environmental Report: The Red Zone'; [Classification: *Compartmented*](https://en.wikipedia.org/wiki/Classified_information#Typical_classification_levels)."**

-**"The Red Zone was once called 'the tropics', a band of the Earth's surface bounded in the north by the Tropic of Cancer, and at its southern edge by a similarly outdated name, the Tropic of Capricorn.
-Even in the heart of winter, 'the tropics' had over 10 hours of daylight, something that, at one time, made it irresistable to conquerers, colonists, imperialists, and ex-pats alike."**
+**"The Red Zone was once called 'the tropics', a band of the Earth's surface bounded to the north by the Tropic of Cancer and to the south by the Tropic of Capricorn.
+Even in the heart of winter, 'the tropics' had over 10 hours of daylight, something that, at one time, made it irresistable to both colonists and retirees."**

 **"They came for the clear blue waters full of iridescent fish and fascinatingly complex coral reefs; extravagant, multi-coloured birds-of-paradise and thrillingly powerful felines in enormous, lush forests; and rich soils teeming with plants that move and insects that wage war.
 But these [jewels of biodiversity](https://www.theguardian.com/environment/gallery/2013/oct/23/new-species-amazon-rainforest-in-pictures) were far more delicate and fragile than they looked.
 By the time the Global Water Crisis hit, much of what made 'the tropics' so lovely and desirable was gone."**

 **"Boiling, humid heat; heavy downpours of acid rain; and toxic levels of CO2, NO2, and CH4 all took their toll on the flora and the fauna.
-The tropics became a simmering, stinking hell, where, if the sun didn't overpower you, the stench definitely would..."**
+The tropics became a simmering, stinking hell, where, if the sun doesn't overpower you, the stench definitely does..."**

 ### Page 1

-We see Asoka and Iri, shimmering with invisibility, looking back over a rocky outcrop to the north of the flooded, abandoned ruins of Manaus, full moon big in the night sky, as they head into the forest, quick and nimble, carrying only Asoka's cuttlefish-cloth satchel, which is mostly empty.
+We see Asoka and Iri, shimmering with invisibility, looking back over a rocky outcrop to the north of the flooded, abandoned ruins of Manaus, full moon big in the night sky, as they head into the forest, quick and nimble, carrying only Asoka's cuttlefish-cloth satchel.
 Below, Peacekeepers dressed securely in full-body protective gear, breathing masks, goggles, and helmets, unload vehicles, supplies, and equipment from the amphibious vehicles shuttling everything from the submarine and set up a large, noisy, destructive camp on another outcropping along the north edge of the ruins.

 ### Page 2

-Asoka: *"Ok Iri, how long until sunrise?"*
+Asoka: *"Alright, 4 hours until sunrise..."*

-Iri: *"Only 4 hours..."*

-Asoka: *"In that case, I say we run for 3 hours, walk for 2, then look for shade.
-Yeah?"*

-Iri: *"Just remember, you've been sitting in the bilge of a submarine for the last 12 days--"*
+Asoka stretches, trying to get rid of the stiffness of hiding in a bilge for over a week.

+Iri: *"Walk for a bit to warm up--"*

-Asoka is already running, Iri clinging to their neck for dear life.
+Asoka takes off running, Iri clinging to their neck for dear life.

-Asoka: *"Yeah, so?"*

-Iri: *"So you might be out of shape!"*
+Asoka: *"No time for that, Iri!"*

+Iri: *"You're gonna be sore as hell..."*

 As Asoka runs, their face veil shows them overlays of annotations about the environment around them.
 This part of the forest is putrid and disgusting, everything rotten, dead, and sludgy.